elasticpath/epcc-search-ast-helper/README.md

 ##### Limitations

 1. The following operators are not yet implemented: `contains`, `contains_any`, `contains_all`, `is_null`
+2. The following field types are not currently supported: UUID fields, Date fields, Numeric fields (numbers are compared as strings)
-2. Range operators (`gt`, `ge`, `lt`, `le`) perform lexicographic comparison on string fields.
-For numeric comparisons, ensure fields are indexed with appropriate numeric types
+3. Range operators (`gt`, `ge`, `lt`, `le`) perform lexicographic comparison on string fields only
-3. Atlas Search requires proper [search index configuration](https://www.mongodb.com/docs/atlas/atlas-search/create-index/) with appropriate field types:
+4. Atlas Search requires proper [search index configuration](https://www.mongodb.com/docs/atlas/atlas-search/create-index/) with appropriate field types:
    - String fields used with `like`/`ilike` should be indexed with multi-analyzers as shown above
    - String fields used with `eq`/`in` should be indexed with `token` type
    - String fields used with range operators (`gt`/`ge`/`lt`/`le`) work with `token` type for lexicographic comparison
-   - UUID fields should be indexed with `token` type
    - Text fields should be indexed with `string` type and an appropriate analyzer
-4. Unlike regular MongoDB queries, Atlas Search queries use the aggregation pipeline with the `$search` stage
+5. Unlike regular MongoDB queries, Atlas Search queries use the aggregation pipeline with the `$search` stage
-5. Additional filters (like tenant boundaries) should be added as separate `$match` stages in the pipeline
+6. Additional filters (like tenant boundaries) should be added as separate `$match` stages in the pipeline

 ### FAQ